Skip to main content

 }

-You can use Dokimos evaluators alongside Spring AI's testing utilities to create comprehensive test suites for your AI applications.
+You can run Dokimos evaluators next to Spring AI's own testing utilities to build full test suites for your AI applications.